-Exploring a wetland on a summer day is a way to see nature at its most exuberant.
+A wetland on a summer day is nature at its most exuberant.
 From stately herons to swooping dragonflies, the world around you is full of living things, eating, mating and making the most of the plenty of summer.

 When you come to these places, try and slow down from time to time.
 Encourage your kids to have a quiet moment and use their senses to look at their surroundings.
 That’s the best way to find interesting animals.

 Here are five amazing places around Seattle to start your wetlands exploration.

 Looking up the slough from the middle of this park, you can get a view of office towers through the trees, but this natural area feels far away from the bustle of Bellevue.
 There is a long, snaking section of boardwalk around the bridge over the slough, and shorter sections where side trails encounter boggy bits.
 Wear masks.
 In many places the trail is too narrow to pass another party safely without them.

 Seen on a late July visit: many kinds of dragonflies, including several mating pairs flying around attached to each other.
 Bright blue damselflies fly with the male hanging on to the female, who stops to lay eggs in the shallows.
 Abundant hardhack, a wetland shrub with bright pink fluffy flowers that attract many butterflies.